tobiasbriones/blog/entrepreneurship/the-call-to-action-boils-down-to-cohesion-in-the-end/index.md

 The science of this is that you have to define *homogeneous* entities or things.

+Although seeing the abstraction of what "the homogeneous whole" is, is an art with no generic rule that tells you how to find it, the scientific part lies when you formally establish it, so you can *measure it*.

+For that, we have to go in a case-by-case basis and then formalize each case, so we can infer quality measurements.

 The actions in the top right menu are cohesive, I can know that because *they're close to each other*, so I expect the underlying logic to be homogeneous too, all menu items are homogeneous or of the same type so the bundle of actions in the menu is cohesive.

-Notice that "close" is *relative* to your metric, so you can define you metric space or use the Euclidean distance, now you can see why you must be good at math to be a good software engineer.
+Notice that "close" is *relative* to *your metric*, so you can define a metric space or use the Euclidean distance, now you can see why you must be good at math to be a good software engineer and why the cohesion principle is science.

 A small change in the input (mouse cursor or keyboard keys) produces a small output close to the sibling entities (menu actions) output.
 This *measure* of